mickyginger/mh-dragdrop-image/README.md

 # `drag-drop-img`

-An Angular 1.x directive to allow a user to drag and drop and image and convert it to a base64 data URL to be sent to an API
+An Angular 1.x directive to allow a user to drag and drop an image and convert it to a base64 data URL to be sent to an API

 ![drag-drop](https://user-images.githubusercontent.com/3531085/27737311-97aed882-5d9f-11e7-85de-0773527dbc02.gif)